 Just because you are on vacation doesn't mean you need to miss out on a traditional Thanksgiving dinner with all the fixings.
 All of the restaurants in the Disney resorts and parks are open on the big day, and many of them typically serve turkey in one form or another.
 However, with updated guidelines for restaurants in 2020, the Thanksgiving plans for many Disney eateries have yet to be released.
 Confirm with individual restaurants or the concierge at your Disney hotel to find out exactly where you can enjoy a Thanksgiving meal.

 One restaurant that has already confirmed its Thanksgiving menu for November 26, 2020, is the Whispering Canyon Cafe in Disney's Wilderness Lodge.
 Enjoy a traditional holiday meal with turkey and your favorite sides for a Thanksgiving dinner with a touch of Disney magic.
 Regardless of where you decide to eat, don't forget to make reservations for this especially busy day.

 Grab Turkey on the Go

-Tip: Go to the park early in the day to avoid the worst of the Thanksgiving Day crowds and have your big traditional Thanksgiving meal later.
+If you go to the park early in the day, you can avoid the worst of the Thanksgiving Day crowds and have your big traditional Thanksgiving meal later.